Yes, Scalp MicroPigmentation is a permanent medical-grade tattoo similar to permanent makeup or a traditional tattoo.

 Scalp MicroPigmentation is a medically refined tattoo.
 In other words, it’s a medical-grade tattoo.

-To understand the difference between a tattoo and SMP, you need to understand how a traditional tattoo is applied to the skin and the skin layers that are affected by the ink.
+To understand the difference between a tattoo and SMP, you need to understand how a traditional tattoo is applied to the skin and the skin layers that are affected by the pigment.

-No we are not tattooists, we are medical doctors who specialize in surgical hair transplants at the New Hair Institute in Los Angeles.
-Since opening our medical practice in 1991, we have successfully performed hair restoration surgery on thousands of patients.
+No, we are not tattooists.
+Jae Pak, M.D. is a medical doctor and works with medical technicians who specialize in surgical hair transplants in Los Angeles.
+For over 15 years, we have successfully performed hair restoration surgery on thousands of patients.
 When we design a hairline for a patient during Scalp MicroPigmentation, we know what a hairline should look like because we’ve recreated so many of them during surgical hair transplants.
 We can duplicate a variety of hairline designs to match your ethnic background, your balding pattern and age.

 The doctor will discuss the hairline with you and make recommendations.
 He will use a grease pen or a surgical pen to draw the outline of the proposed hairline on your head.
 He will make the changes you want until you are satisfied with how it looks.
 This process helps to visualize the end result of your procedure and eliminates any unwanted surprises.